eicorg/docs/eic-epics/ioc-deployment.md

      └── opi
 ```

 - Inside, the `iocs` and `opi` directories, new directories can be created that reflect the tree structure of the users or group. `iocs` is same as `iocBoot`.
 Here we just put each iocBoot instances.
+Both `iocs` and `opi` are hosted on GitHub at `https://github.com/eicorg/iocs` and `https://github.com/eicorg/opi` under the team controls/epics .

 - The IOCs are started/stopped/monitored using the `manage-iocs` utility or an user interface (on top of `manage-iocs`).

+- `manage-iocs` utility is configured to control IOCs under two locations `/epics/iocs` (local to the host) and `/eic/release/epics` (NFS mounted).

 - Check the deployed IOC examples under `/eic/release/epics/` and also the corresponding eicorg GitHub repositories for further details.